 A beard has a waiting period attached to it.
-This is it: a child can never grow one, nor can a woman, of course we know this.
-Yet, a head of hair can be grown by both children and woman alike, I have always ponder on this though.
+This is it: a child can never grow one, nor can a woman, of course, we know this.
+Yet, a head of hair can be grown by both children and women alike, I have always pondered on this though.
 Even body weight can be gained or lost by both genders, at any age.

 We see that, a beard is reserved for the grown man, the adult male human.
-It is, of course a priced treasure, a fascinating mystery and a reminder of the most valuable thing in life: Time.
+It is, of course, a prized treasure, a fascinating mystery and a reminder of the most valuable thing in life: Time.